MiguelSombrero/sql-query-builder/docs/design.md

 Especially in creating list of values, when first value of the list does not need comma before and rest of the values need.

-For example in clause `SELECT firstname, lastname, age FROM ...` you need to add first value as `firstname` and rest of the values as `, lastname`.
+For example in clause `SELECT firstname, lastname, age FROM ...` you need to add first value as `firstname` and the rest of the values as `, lastname`.

 That's why you will see lots of this kind of blocks in design: